Sun Sentinel

-The Sun Sentinel (also known as the South Florida Sun Sentinel, known until 2008 as the Sun-Sentinel, and stylized on its masthead as SunSentinel) is the main daily newspaper of Fort Lauderdale, Florida, and Broward County, and covers Miami-Dade and Palm Beach counties and state-wide news, as well.
+The Sun Sentinel (also known as the South Florida Sun Sentinel, known until 2008 as the Sun-Sentinel, and stylized on its masthead as SunSentinel) is the main daily newspaper of Fort Lauderdale, Florida, and Broward County, and covers Miami-Dade and Palm Beach counties, as well as statewide news.
 It is the 4th largest-circulation newspaper in Florida.
 Greg Mazanec has held the position of general manager since November 2023, Gretchen Day-Bryant has held the position of executive editor since December 2024.

 The newspaper was for many years branded as the Sun-Sentinel, with a hyphen, until a redesign and rebranding on August 17, 2008.
 The new look also removed the space between "Sun" and "Sentinel" in the newspaper's flag, but its name retained the space.

 The Sun Sentinel is owned by the parent company, Tribune Publishing.
 This company was acquired by Alden Global Capital, which operates its media properties through Digital First Media, in May 2021.

 Overview

 The Sun Sentinel emphasizes local news, through its Community News and Local sections.
 It has a daily circulation of 163,728 and a Sunday circulation of 228,906.
+According to industry metrics, Sun Sentinel’s online platform ranks among the top news sites in Florida in terms of monthly unique visitors.

 For many years, the Sun Sentinel targeted Broward County and provided only limited news coverage in Palm Beach County.
 However, in the late 1990s, it expanded its coverage to all of South Florida, including Miami-Dade and Palm Beach counties.
 In Miami, The Miami Herald is its primary competition, while in Palm Beach County, The Palm Beach Post is the chief competition.

 The Sun Sentinel website has news video from two South Florida television stations: West Palm Beach's CBS affiliate WPEC and Miami and Fort Lauderdale independent station WSFL-TV; it was a former sister station to the latter before Tribune's publishing and broadcasting interests were split.
 It also publishes a Spanish-language weekly, El Sentinel, as well as various community publications.